Molting chickens can be stressful because, well, your flock looks naked and like they’re unhealthy.

 What should I feed a molting hen or rooster?

 Your molting chickens’ diet is extremely important.
-To grow feathers, your flock needs lots and lots of protein.
-In addition to a high quality layer feed (you can get my favorite feed recipe here), you’ll want to give your chickens extra protein.
+For feather regrowth, your flock needs lots and lots of protein.
+In addition to a high-quality layer feed (you can get my favorite feed here), you’ll want to give your chickens extra protein.
+Protein intake is key for many health-related topics.

-Mealworms (or suet cakes made with mealworms) are a good supplement.
-You can also feed raw, unsalted nuts, kelp, freshwater shrimp, grubs, or crickets.
+Mealworms (or suet cakes made with mealworms) are a good high-protein supplement.
+You can also feed raw, unsalted nuts, black oil sunflower seeds, kelp, freshwater shrimp, grubs, or crickets.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.